simpyll/dalis/README.md

 ## Features

+The key feature that separates these implementations from others is that these are complete scipts.
+There is no need to type in anything yourself, except for when you create new root and/or user passwords when prompted.

 There are 5 scripts to choose from:
 1. <b>dalis.sh</b> - The standard basic install
 1. <b>dalis-barebones.sh</b> - The absolute minimal install needed